Return to Mayberry: Production

 Most of the surviving cast members of The Andy Griffith Show reprised their roles in the reunion movie.
 One notable exception was Frances Bavier, who played Aunt Bee for all eight seasons as well as two seasons of Mayberry R.F.D.
 Bavier had retired shortly after leaving R.F.D. in 1970.
 Her absence was explained by a scene in which Andy visits the cemetery where Aunt Bee is buried, confirming that Aunt Bee is deceased.
 Aunt Bee is voiced by Janet Waldo in the scene.
 The official reason given for Bavier's absence was poor health (she died in 1989).

 Rance Howard, Ron Howard's father, played the Preacher, and Karen Knotts, Don Knotts' daughter, played a receptionist.

-Ron Howard, playing an adult Opie, had quit his acting career by this point to focus on being a film director, and had already directed the hit movies Night Shift (1982), Splash (1984) and Cocoon (1985) (Splash even featured Griffith co-star Howard Morris in a cameo role).
-As of 2023, Return to Mayberry remains the last significant acting role for Howard.
+Ron Howard, playing an adult Opie, had quit his acting career by this point to focus on being a film director, and had already directed the hit movies Night Shift (1982), Splash (1984) and Cocoon (1985).
+Return to Mayberry was the last significant acting role for Howard.

 The Forty Acres backlot in Culver City, California, where most of the Mayberry exteriors were filmed in the original series, had been razed in 1976.
 For this movie, the town of Los Olivos, California doubled for Mayberry, with a stretch of Grand Avenue being used for the town square.
 A reconstruction of the original courthouse set was built in a small park at the corner of Grand and Alamo Pintado Avenues.
 The mid-intersection flagpole seen repeatedly in the movie is a veterans memorial that was built in Los Olivos shortly after World War I.

 Ratings and reception

 Return to Mayberry premiered on April 13, 1986 at 9:00pm (ET/PT) as part of NBC Sunday Night at the Movies, and earned a Nielsen rating of 33.0, meaning around one-third of the TV-viewing public had tuned in to the broadcast.
-It became the top-rated made-for-TV movie of the 1985-86 season, and the second most-watched program that week (behind The Cosby Show).
+It became the top-rated made-for-TV movie of the 1985–86 season, and the second most-watched program that week (behind The Cosby Show).

 Although Return to Mayberry was a ratings success, its critical reception was mixed.
 A review in The New York Times opined that its "slow pace, extremely modest level of humor and straightforward and predictable plotting make Return to Mayberry a less appealing reunion for the audience than it may have been for its actors."
 Time discussed the film only when it was in its last days of production, saying, "Even on TV's crowded reunion calendar, Return to Mayberry is a special event", but offering no substantive comment on the merits of the finished product.

 More recent reviews have been kinder, calling it "marvelous blast from the past" and a reunion that "worked largely because the producers kept the original flavour of the series yet brought the show up to date".